I don't know how you did it, but you did it. You created this TV Tropes page.

-Kendra Frank: I was a friend of Stork's. [returns Monk's wipe] Here.
-I was more than his friend.
+Kendra Frank: I was a friend of Stork's. [hands Monk's wipe to Natalie] Here. [sighs] I was more than his friend.
 I was his sponsor at Narcotics Anonymous.

 Natalie Teeger: Uh-huh, and, uh, Stork is?

-Kendra Frank: The roadie.
-The roadie they just found.
+Kendra Frank: The roadie! [angrily] The roadie they just found!

 Kendra Frank: His real name was Greg Murray.
-Look, they're trying to say that he OD'd, all right, but that's not possible.
-He's been clean for 17 months.
-I know; I talked to him about it every day.
+Look, they're trying to say that he OD'd!
+Okay?
+That's impossible!
+He's been clean for 17 months!
+I know, I talked to him about it every day!

-Kendra Frank: That's how I know something's wrong.
+Kendra Frank: No, that's how I know there's something wrong.
 Stork was completely phobic about needles.
-He was the only roadie I ever met that didn't have a tattoo.
+He was the only roadie I've ever met that didn't even have one tattoo!
 I mean he missed a whole South American tour last year because he wouldn't get vaccinated!
-[Natalie shrugs]

 Kendra Frank: You don't just get over a phobia like that overnight!
 Do you?!